mentainha/m3o/README.md

 ## Overview

 M3O is a new cloud platform with simpler higher level building blocks.
-Consume free and paid public APIs all one one platform for a 10x developer experience.
+Consume free and paid public APIs all on one platform for a 10x developer experience.
+Signup and start for free at [m3o.com/register](https://m3o.com/register).

 ## Features